Cumulocity-IoT/cumulocity-datacapture-widget/README.md

 # Cumulocity data capture widget

 This is a Cumulocity widget for data capturing.
 For a set of configured data points measurements can be manually created.
-The configuration page allows to select the data points and if audit information about the user should be added to the audit log.
+The configuration page allows to select the data points and if audit information should be added to the audit log.

 <p align="center">
 <img src="assets/widget-datacapture-pr.png"  style="width: 70%;" />